I hate my job.~Evander Hunter

 “Iam figne,” I attempt to say, pulling his hands away.
 He’s probably worried about the paperwork he’ll have to do to report my injury.

 I glare, but it’s wasted on him.
-Irritated, I call on my element, blasting him away with air.
-Rather, I try to blast him away.
+Irritated, I call on my element and try to blast him away with air.
 All I seem to do is startle him.
-Besides magery, we’re not supposed to use magic in battle.
+Besides magery, we’re not supposed to use other types of magic in battle.

 “Tsk, tsk.”
 He wags his finger at me.
 “Evander’s being naughty, breaking the rules.”